krishnapriya2512/Hate-Speech-Recognition/README.md

 # Hate-Speech-Recognition
-Hate Speech Recognition using Jupyter Notebook and Flask
+Hate Speech Recognition using Jupyter Notebook, Flask and SQLite3

+Aim: Deploy a program on a (simulated) Web page.

+## njuniuns